 - Bonus for a review.
 If you have already implemented a system of cumulative discounts, bonus points, or something similar in your online store, you can continue experimenting and develop it.
 Offer your customers a bonus when they review a product after the purchase.
 Later they can use it to get a discount on the next order.

 - Gift for a subscription.
 It’s a great way to grow the email subscriber base in a short period of time.
 Just announce that everyone who subscribes to your email newsletters will receive a gift coupon that guarantees a certain discount for any product from the catalog.

 - Special days.
 It’s hard to find someone who hasn’t heard about the famous Black Friday.
 Actually, initially, it became popular in the USA and other countries.

 What Else Should be Taken into Account?

-You don’t organize a promotion for nothing, do you?
+You don’t organize a promotion for anything, do you?
 You want to achieve certain goals.
-Therefore, every time you are planning something carefully think whether it will match the interests of your target audience.
-This will prevent you from accidental mistakes such as offering a free set of car tires on a cycling website.
-Of course, we are exaggerating but sometimes similar cases do happen.
+Therefore, every time you are planning something carefully think about whether it will match the interests of your target audience.
+This will prevent you from accidental mistakes, such as offering a free set of car tires on a cycling website.
+Of course, we are exaggerating, but sometimes similar cases do happen.